8 Foods to Help You Poop

 Pictured recipe: Low-Carb Seeded Quick Bread

-"Eating a wide variety of foods that contain fiber is beneficial to the digestive system and ensures everything is moving along," Michalczyk says.
+"Eating a wide variety of foods that contain fiber is beneficial to the digestive system and ensures everything is moving along," says Michalczyk.
 Not sure what to fill up on?
 Here are some of the best foods to help you poop, so you can get back to feeling less bloated and more comfortable.

 View Recipe: Black Bean Tacos

 That morning cup of oats can be your bowels' best friend.
-There are 4 grams of fiber in a 1-cup serving of oatmeal.
+There are 4 grams of fiber in a 1-cup (40 grams) serving of oatmeal.
 "Insoluble fiber is not broken down in our digestive tract and does not absorb water, but rather, it adds bulk to our stool, stimulating bowel regularity," explains Gans.
-Plus, "oats contain a fiber called beta glucan, a powerful soluble fiber with many health benefits including reduced LDL cholesterol and reduced blood sugar and insulin response," says Michalczyk.
+Plus, "Oats contain a fiber called beta-glucan, a powerful soluble fiber with many health benefits including reduced LDL cholesterol and reduced blood sugar and insulin response," says Michalczyk.

 Try starting your day with overnight oats, or keep handy instant packets (you can buy plain instant oatmeal or look for flavored ones that are lower in sugar) at the office to satisfy midday munchies.